shotgunsoftware/sg-jira-bridge/docs/quickstart.rst

     will need to be the designated user account, with appropriate permissions, that will control the sync updates.
-Note that the user should not be your personal user account, as the bridge will ignore and not sync to Shotgun any events triggered in Jira by that user.
-This ensures that the bridge will not end up in a "ping pong" state, where it bounces the same event back-and-forth between Jira and Shotgun.
+Note that the user should not be your personal user account, as the bridge will ignore and not sync to ShotGrid any events triggered in Jira by that user.
+This ensures that the bridge will not end up in a "ping pong" state, where it bounces the same event back-and-forth between Jira and ShotGrid.
 As such, you will need to create a dedicated user account in Jira for use with the bridge.

 shotgunEvents
 =============
-Details for configuring the Shotgun Event Daemon are available on the `shotgunEvents wiki <https://github.com/shotgunsoftware/shotgunEvents/wiki>`_
+Details for configuring the ShotGrid Event Daemon are available on the `shotgunEvents wiki <https://github.com/shotgunsoftware/shotgunEvents/wiki>`_

 Installing Required Modules